Ellie Abraham, MA, MCouns, MCOSCA

 I have a particular interest in working with those who went to Boarding School and helping to explore their experiences there, whether they were positive, negative or a mix of both.

-Outside of my counselling work, I work for a charity that supports young adults who have experienced homelessness, many of whom grew up in the care system or as looked after children.
+Outside of my counselling work, I have worked for a charity that supports young adults who have experienced homelessness, many of whom grew up in the care system or as looked after children.

 Maps & Directions